xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 :warning: After you finish to create the environment on the AWS and Equinix Side, you can verify the connectivity on the Azure Side.

-Validate the BGP routes being advertised from the AWS and Onpremisses.
+Validate the BGP routes being advertised from the AWS and On-Premisses Side.

 ```azure cli
 az network vnet-gateway list-advertised-routes -g $rg -n azure-vpngw --peer 172.16.1.1 -o table